EliTaue/traveldestinations/source/japan_travel.rst

 *Maruoka Castle Cherry Blossom Festival*

 The Maruoka Castle has the oldest wooden keep in Japan.
-The castle is home to Kasumigajo park that was established in commemoration of the castle’s 400th anniversary.
-The castle is home to a cherry blossom festival thanks to it’s nearly 400 cherry trees.
-Between April1st and 20th the castle holds the festival where visitors are welcome during the day and also at night when the castle and cherry tree path are illuminated. [#f7]_
+The castle is home to Kasumigajo park that was established in commemoration of the castle's 400th anniversary.
+The castle is home to a cherry blossom festival thanks to its nearly 400 cherry trees.
+Between April 1st and 20th the castle holds the festival where visitors are welcome during the day and also at night when the castle and cherry tree path are illuminated. [#f7]_

 .. figure:: j_maruoka_castle.jpg

-    Marouka Castle with cherry blossoms [#f8]_
+    Marouka Castle with Cherry Blossoms [#f8]_

 .. rubric:: Footnotes